EfiLygda/ADNI-CNN-Research-Collector/README.md

 beautifulsoup4==4.12.3
 ```

 ## Repository Structure

 In the `scripts` directory the files used for querying the ArXiv and PubMed APIs and exporting the returned papers' title, author names, abstract and URL into two separate files (a CSV file and a TXT file) are located.

 In the `txt` and `csv` directories the two exported files from each script can be located.

+## Details

+The scripts contain functions for searching the two database using the same keywords: `ADNI`, `MRI`, `CNN`, and `classification` and also functions for extracting the two final csv and txt files.